-Proceedings Relating to '287 Patent, '018 Patent, and '163 Patent
+Proceedings Relating to '287 Patent, '163 Patent, and '018 Patent

-We are parties to patent infringement litigation initiated by us involving our European Patent No. 1,360,287 (the '287 Patent), our European Patent No. 2,264,163 (the '163 Patent), and our U.S. Patent No. 8,502,018 (the '018 Patent), all of which concern genetically altered mice capable of producing chimeric antibodies that are part human and part mouse.
+We are party to patent infringement litigation initiated by us involving our European Patent No. 1,360,287 (the '287 Patent), our European Patent No. 2,264,163 (the '163 Patent), and our U.S. Patent No. 8,502,018 (the '018 Patent).
+Each of these patents concerns genetically engineered mice capable of producing chimeric antibodies that are part human and part mouse.
 Chimeric antibody sequences can be used to produce high-affinity fully human monoclonal antibodies.
 In these proceedings, we claim infringement of several claims of the '287 Patent, the '163 Patent, and the '018 Patent (as applicable), and seek, among other types of relief, an injunction and an account of profits in connection with the defendants' infringing acts, which may include, among other things, the making, use, keeping, sale, or offer for sale of genetically engineered mice (or certain cells from which they are derived) that infringe one or more claims of the '287 Patent, the '163 Patent, and the '018 Patent (as applicable).